-This area of learning includes big ideas about students’ understanding of mathematical reasoning and ability to solve problems using learned strategies.
+This area of learning includes big ideas about students’ understanding of mathematical reasoning and their ability to solve problems using learned strategies.
 We have developed activities to help you better support your child at home.
 You may access the activities by clicking on any of the progressions below.
 Should you wish to print the activities for quick reference, click on the printer icon included with each progression.

 A kindergarten student will explain the relationship between numbers and quantities; count forward and backward in sequence; compose and decompose numbers; identify, write, represent, and compare numbers; and use the concepts of addition, subtraction, and equality to solve problems.